Types Of Life Coaches: The Top 12 Niches That Clients Love

 Business Coaches

-Business coaches are some of the most popular types of life coaches around.
+Business coaches are some of the most popular types of coaches around, making up the majority of life coach jobs.

-If you’re looking for a profitable niche, then business coaching is a pretty solid bet.
-You will need to have a sense of entrepreneurialism about you, but you definitely won’t be struggling for clients as a business coach.
+If you’re looking for a profitable niche, then business coaching is a pretty solid bet, giving plenty of jobs for life coaches.
+You will need to have an entrepreneurial mindset, but you definitely won’t be struggling for clients as a business coach.

 Small Business Coaches

-This niche is similar to business coaching, but as you might have guessed, it focuses on small businesses.
+This niche is similar to business coaching, but as you might have guessed, it focuses on the unique challenges of small businesses.

 Executive Coaches

-If you’ve ever walked down Wall Street, then you’ve probably seen some pretty overworked executives.
+If you’ve ever walked down a place like Wall Street, then you’ve probably seen some pretty overworked executives.
 However, the best executives don’t just clock in the hours – they learn how to develop those great relationships that keep their company on top.

 But how do the best in the biz learn how to manage teams, build trust, and keep things moving?